A Fresh Harvest for a Historic Farm

 In the late 70's, the Westcott Bay tidelands were home to a thriving shellfish operation called Westcott Bay Seafarms, which raised renowned oysters that appeared on menus across the country.
 Over the years the farm went into steady decline, and was put up for sale as a home site.

 Henry Island residents Erik and Andrea Anderson bought the farm in 2013 with the vision of restoring it to its former glory and honoring its legacy in the San Juan Islands community.

 Over the next three years, Erik and Andrea worked to replant the depleted shellfish crops, rebuild and replace farm infrastructure, and make improvements across the property, including a new retail/packing structure and the Net Shed.
 Today, Westcott Bay Shellfish Co. is one of the few small, family-run aquaculture farms in the San Juan Islands.
 The soul of Westcott Bay is a philosophy of community and environmental stewardship, and a respect for its unique natural and cultural history.
 We invite you to come and enjoy our laid-back, friendly atmosphere and experience life on a working aquaculture farm.

 Erik turned in his suit and tie for Grundens and XtraTufs and couldn’t be happier in his retirement.
 With deep roots on neighboring Henry Island, saving the oyster farm is a longtime dream come true for both Erik and Andrea.
 Free time for Erik is spent fishing, fishing, as well as fishing.

 Andrea’s vision of the farm as a place for people to experience first-hand the community and hard work that surrounds sustainable aquaculture farming has exceeded all expectations.
-With a deeply held belief in giving back, Andrea donates 100% of her profits as an exhibiting artist to educational scholarships, and sits on the board of trustees for the San Juan Preservation Trust.
-Andrea’s commute to the farm from her home on Henry Island is often via an hour-long row in her rowing shell, Oystercatcher.
+With a deeply held belief in giving back, Andrea donates 100% of her profits as an exhibiting artist to charity and educational scholarships.